Magnum (band): Early years (1972–1977)

-Magnum began as the house band at Birmingham's famous Rum Runner night club (later the home of Duran Duran) in 1972.
+Magnum's roots were in the house band at Birmingham's famous Rum Runner night club (later the home of Duran Duran) in 1972.
 Joining Clarkin and Catley were drummer Kex Gorin (born Kevin Gorin, 26 January 1949, Birmingham died 21 December 2007) and bassist Bob Doyle.
 The band line up remained the same until later in 1972, when Les Kitcheridge joined temporarily on rhythm guitar.
+Clarkin had left the band and it was at this stage that the band was renamed Magnum with Clarkin rejoining thereafter.
 Bob Doyle left Magnum in 1972 and joined Roy Wood's Wizzard, and was replaced by former Uglys and Balls bassist Dave Morgan (later a member of ELO).
+Richard Bailey joined on keyboards in June 1973, before going on a two-year sabbatical in South Africa the next year.

 The band began to develop its own style by playing Clarkin's songs at a residency at The Railway Inn, in Birmingham's Curzon Street, in 1976.
 In 1975, Clarkin and Dave Morgan received an offer from Kim Holmes to help with the construction of a studio, rather than being paid with money, Clarkin requested to be paid with studio time.
 Much of Magnum's early demo material was recorded at Nest Studios in Birmingham, which would later lead to a recording contract with David Arden of Jet Records.
 During the "Nest" sessions, at least two songs written by Dave Morgan (and sung by Bob Catley) were recorded but never released.
 The titles were "Baby I Need" and "One More Round The Bend", which resurfaced on an acetate disc in 2005.

 A one off deal with CBS was arranged via producer Roger Greenaway, and the band released a cover of The Searchers' "Sweets for My Sweet" in February 1975; however, this failed to make the charts.
 The original recording included a medley of "God Rest Ye Merry, Gentlemen" but was edited out for the single release.
 Lead vocals on this song were by Morgan, who left the band soon after, and was replaced by Colin "Wally" Lowe.
 Success was still minimal; they were working as a backing band for artists, such as Del Shannon, on small tours.
-The band was expanded to a five-piece with the addition of Richard Bailey on keyboards.
+The band was expanded to a five-piece with Richard Bailey returning on keyboards.
 In May 1977 the band supported Judas Priest on their Sin After Sin UK tour, still without the backing of a record label.